Nikhil210206/Nikhil210206/README.md

 ### 🏆 Achievements
 - **Quantathon 2.0 Finalist**: The only first-year team to make it to the finals!
-- **House of the Coders Winner**
+- **House of the Coders Hackathon**
-- **Alexaverse Ideation Finals**
+- **Alexaverse Ideation Finalist**
+- **IIT Madras Shaastra programming contest Finalist**

 ---

 ### 🎉 Fun Facts
-- I love technology and have a passion for building innovative solutions.
+- *I love technology and have a passion for building innovative solutions.*
-- I'm a skilled keyboardist with 10 years of experience.
+- *I'm a skilled keyboardist with 10 years of experience.*
-- I love playing Basketball and Tennis.
+- *I love playing Basketball and Tennis.*

 ---